 - Remember the reason you quit – When it gets tougher to quit, keep remembering why you started on this path of quitting.
 Also, you can make a list of things which can improve your life if you quit smoking, like a healthier lifestyle, healthy lungs, and a more meaningful life.

 - Sip Cold Water: Replace the act of smoking a cigarette by sipping cold water with the help of a straw.
 Doing this, your body will release dopamine, a feel-good brain chemical that can help you with bad moods and overcome the urge to smoke.

 - Brush Often: That is correct!
-Brush your teeth every time you get the urge of smoking.
-This way, you will be less inclined to smoking and blessed with clean and white teeth.
+Brush your teeth every time you get the urge to smoke.
+This way, you will be less inclined to smoke and blessed with clean and white teeth.

-- Free Yourself from Smoking Buddies: It is quite common that the urge of lighting a cigarette increases when you mingle with a group of fellow smokers.
+- Free Yourself from Smoking Buddies: It is quite common that the urge to light a cigarette increases when you mingle with a group of fellow smokers.
 Therefore, it is necessary to avoid them, especially at your workplace, to ride out smoking cravings.

 As soon as you quit, your body starts repairing the damage you did to yourself.
 Quitting tobacco can make a drastic improvement to your health!
 Give it a try for yourself!